scverse/spatialdata/benchmarks/README.md

 Replace `faster-import` with any branch name or commit hash.
 The `-v` flag prints per-sample timings; drop it for a shorter summary.

+In case you see a lot of variation in the results, you could run with an additional option `-a rounds=<x>` where `<x>` in the number of rounds to run (default=2).
+E.g.: `-a rounds=10`.
+This will run 10 sets of benchmark runs for both commits, interleaving them, and show you the statistics of the results.

 Alternatively, collect results separately and compare afterwards:

 ```bash